 The next day was one of my favourites because we had the unique opportunity to pass the Notgasse; a rock gorge with up to 2000 year old chiselled rock paintings.
 That really might be one of the coolest things I have ever seen, seeing the work of people who lived that long ago.
 After seeing this, we continued on to the Viehbergalm and further over the Hochmühleck to the Steinitzenalm, ending there for the night.

-Day 8 was fun—we started in Steinitzenalm, continued past the beautiful Ödensee Lake to Bad Aussee.
+Day 8 of the Dachstein tour was fun—we started in Steinitzenalm, continued past the beautiful Ödensee Lake to Bad Aussee.
 We then passed through the Koppen valley to the Koppenbruellerhoehle Cave where we received an awesome guided tour.
 Our guided tour was so fun, we all had to wear hard hats and they brought us through the dark nooks and crannies.
 After the tour we trekked onto Obertraun where we caught a ferry to Hallstatt, our home for the night.

 We wake to a fun day planned for us; a tour through the mammoth and ice caves which are said to be the highest ice caves in the world and have jaw dropping stalagmites and stalactites then we visited the “Five Fingers” viewing platform, a platform that jets out over the cliffs providing amazing panoramic views of the mountains and lakes.
 Our life saver was having unlimited use of all three parts of the Krippenstein cable car.
 It enabled us to get around and see all the amazing views from the sky.
 We ended the night with another overnight in Hallstatt.